What is OCD?

 These symptom dimensions link directly to cleaning tasks: contamination and cleaning and symmetry and order.

-What is OCD Cleaning?
+What is OCD Cleanliness Disorder?

 The cleaning type of OCD ( sometimes misnamed Obsessive Cleaning Disorder) thus borrows from the clusters mentioned above of symptoms; it goes beyond a simple need to maintain a tidy, sterile environment.
 People who suffer from compulsive cleaning may have a sense of contamination by dirt, germs, environmental contaminants, or chemical toxins.
 It is often characterized by two significant behaviors, which are